carpentries/lesson-development-training/episodes/02-lessons.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - There can be many reasons to create a new lesson.
-What is important is that the authors are excited about the project.
+- This training will give you a process to follow to ensure your lesson is effective.

 ::::::::::::::::::::::::::::::::::::::::::::::::::